ssmirr/appdev-chapters/continuous-delivery.md

 Visit your application with `heroku open`.
 Is it working?
 If so, yay!

-If not, [recall your old Heroku skills](https://chapters.firstdraft.com/chapters/775#seeing-error-messages), read the error messages with `heroku logs --tail`, and debug.
+If not, read the server log with `heroku logs --tail` and debug.
 You probably need to `heroku run rails db:migrate`, for one thing.
 Possibly also `heroku run rails sample_data` if that makes sense for your application.

 Woohoo!
 Even 10+ years later, it still brings a tear to my eye how much Heroku has simplified deployment 😢

 ## Set up staging app

-Let's now add a second Heroku app.
-This one is going to be for testing purposes — let's say we're working on a feature, but it's not ready for customers yet, so we can't deploy it to `production`.
-However, we want to deploy it _somewhere_ so that non-technical teammates — say, usability or QA testers — can kick the tires and give us feedback.

-Non-technical teammates aren't about to set up Gitpod workspaces, `bin/server`, `rails db:create`, `rails db:migrate`, `rails sample_data`, etc; so we're going to need to deploy another Heroku app for them to interact with the experimental branch.
+Let's say you want feedback on a feature that you're working on from a client, a co-founder, or a designer who aren't familiar with GitHub, GitPod, etc. It would be a huge amount of friction to ask them to sign up for accounts, `rails db:create`, `rails db:migrate`, `rails sample_data`, `bin/server`, etc.

+Instead, let's create a second Heroku app whose purpose will be for deploying experimental code to.
 We'll call this one `staging`:

 ```
 heroku create minimal-heroku-staging -r staging